 Gary is an avid hiker.
 He tracks his hikes meticulously, paying close attention to small details like topography.
-During his last hike, he took exactly steps.
-For every step he took, he noted if it was an uphill, , or a downhill step.
-Gary's hikes start and end at sea level.
+During his last hike he took exactly steps.
+For every step he took, he noted if it was an uphill, , or a downhill, step.
+Gary's hikes start and end at sea level and each step up or down represents a unit change in altitude.
 We define the following terms:

 Given Gary's sequence of up and down steps during his last hike, find and print the number of valleys he walked through.

-The first line contains an integer , , denoting the number of steps in Gary's hike.
+The first line contains an integer , the number of steps in Gary's hike.

-Print a single integer denoting the number of valleys Gary walked through during his hike.
+Print a single integer that denotes the number of valleys Gary walked through during his hike.

 If we represent _ as sea level, a step up as /, and a step down as \, Gary's hike can be drawn as: